Masyumi Party: Liberal Democracy era

 Elections had originally been scheduled for 1946.
 Many parties were worried that Masyumi would emerge as an outright winner and tried to delay the vote, but in April 1953, an election law was finally enacted scheduling elections for parliament for September 1955, and for the Constitutional Assembly for December 1955.
+Masyumi expected to gain a majority in both institutions, which would allow the party to push through its Islamism agenda, including a constitution based on Islam.
+The party received a million US dollars from the CIA for their election efforts.

-Masyumi came in second in the legislative election.
-It won 7,903,886 votes, representing 20.9% of the popular vote, resulting in 57 seats in parliament.
-Masyumi was popular in modernist Islamic regions such as West Sumatra, Jakarta, and Aceh.
+The results of the legislative election were a major disappointment for Masyumi, which came in second, representing only 20.9% of the popular vote, and resulting in 57 seats in parliament.
+Masyumi was popular in modernist Islamic regions such as West Sumatra, South Sumatra, and South Sulawesi.
 One of Indonesia's first female legislators, educational activist Rahmah el Yunusiyah, was elected from West Sumatra for the Masyumi party at this contest.
 About 51.3% of Masyumi's vote came from Java, but Masyumi was the dominant party for regions outside Java, and it established itself as the leading party for one third of people living outside Java.
-The party received a million US dollars from the CIA for their election efforts.
+However, it was one of four major parties, rather than the dominant political force it had been before the elections.